Expectant and New Parents' Guide For Students

-Breastfeeding support program provides a variety of supports and educational resources for nursing mothers, including private lactation rooms equipped with hospital-grade breast pumps on all Columbia campuses.
+Breastfeeding support program provides a variety of supports and educational resources for faculty, staff, and students, including private lactation rooms equipped with hospital-grade breast pumps on all Columbia campuses.
 Attachment kits for the hospital-grade pumps are available for purchases on campus at below retail cost.
 A breastfeeding workshop is offered each semester, free of charge.

 - Website Resources include descriptions of early education and child care options, lists of programs, tips and checklists for hiring an in-home child care provider, and more.

 - The Columbia University Affiliated Early Learning Centers are independent centers, conveniently located on or near Columbia campuses and/or in University housing,

 - Access priority enrollment to select Bright Horizons Child Care centers and tuition discounts at additional participating centers.